 For more ideas, ask at your local library, preschool, kindergarten and kōhanga reo.

 Being active and moving also helps children to learn and their bodies to develop.
-The Sport New Zealand website has a set of video clips showing activities for children from birth to 5 years of age.
+Sport New Zealand has a set of video clips on their YouTube channel showing activities for children from birth to 5 years of age.

 Learning to talk

 Between the ages of 1 and 3 years most children are beginning to understand and to say more.

 Talking to your child is the best way to help them to learn to talk.
 You can:

 - talk about what you see when you are out and about

 - sing and do the actions for action songs/waiata